 All students study compulsory History in Years 9 and 10.
-Students can also elect to study geography and/or an extra thematic history unit.
+Year 9 and 10 students can also elect to study geography and/or an extra thematic history unit.
+Whilst there are two elective History units available in Year 9 and 10, students may only nominate to study one History elective unit in each of these years.